GLOBAL MARKETS-Dollar steadies after slide, oil retreats

 basket of currencies.

-"The dollar bid bias remains in place.
-If we continue to see
+"The dollar bid bias remains in place and if we continue to

-good jobs data as well as earnings improve in the United States
+see good jobs data as well as earnings improve in the United

 Much will depend on whether oil can sustain its recent